Do Go On - 206 - Dungeons and Dragons

 Fuck, it's a good bit.

-Apparently, they also play war games over the male
+Apparently, they'd also play war games over the mail

 You take one move, you roll the dice.

-And then you'd male it to someone in California know, in California.
-They just do it online.
+and then you'd mail it to someone, you know, in California.

 Oh my God.

-You know, yeah, yeah, then you just get a notification when they've played this.
+Then you just get a notification when they've played theirs.

 Why don't you just play with someone you know nearby?